 Column 1: Name and Identifying Number: You must enter the employee’s full name, and you can use the last four digits of the worker’s Social Security number as an identifying number.

-Column 2: Withholding Exemptions: This column is optional.
-If you want to complete it for convenience, you can.
+Column 2: Withholding Exemptions: This column is optional—if you want to complete it for convenience, you can.
 It should reflect on their W-4 form.
-If not, disregard.
+If not, then disregard it.

 Column 4: Hours Worked: Enter the day and date for all time worked, with straight time and overtime hours worked in the applicable boxes.
-On all contracts subject to the Contract Work Hours Standard Act, enter hours worked over 40 in a week as “overtime.”
-The row with “O” under the “OT OR ST.” column is for overtime hours, and the row with “S” is for straight time hours.
+On all contracts subject to the Contract Work Hours and Safety Standards Act (CWHSSA), enter hours worked over 40 in a week as “overtime.”
+The row with “O” under the “OT OR ST” column is for overtime hours, and the row with “S” is for straight-time hours.

 Column 5: Total: Add all hours, straight and overtime, and enter the total.

-When an employee works overtime, show the overtime hourly rate paid plus any cash in lieu of fringe benefits paid in the overtime box; if there was no overtime, you may skip this box.
-If the work falls under the Contract Work Hours Standard Act, you must pay the employee overtime at a rate of 1.5 times the regular rate if the prime contract exceeds $100,000.
+When an employee works overtime, show the overtime hourly rate paid, plus any cash in lieu of fringe benefits paid in the overtime box; if there was no overtime, you may skip this box.
+If the work falls under the CWHSSA, you must pay the employee overtime at a rate of 1.5 times the regular rate if the prime contract exceeds $100,000.

 Column 7: Gross Amount Earned: Enter gross earnings on this project.
 If the worker earned part of their money from projects other than the project you’re reporting on this payroll form, enter the following in column 7: